Border Agents Make Killer Mistakes During Interviews: 4 Ways to Fix Them!

 How to Fix It

-"What illegal drugs am I GOING TO FIND in your bags?"
+"What illegal items am I GOING TO FIND in your bags?"

 "WILL YOU BE working here illegally?"